 Ashley Darby is an entrepreneur with a passion for hospitality, philanthropy and holistic health.
 As a Maryland native with a spicy personality, Ashley has been instilled with tenacity and an unmatched drive to succeed.
 The oldest child in her family, Ashley grew up juggling multiple jobs to help support her single mom and younger siblings.
-When she turned 18, she attended the University of Maryland and bartended on the side to keep both her and her family financially stable.
+When she turned 18, she attended the University of Maryland and bartended on the side to keep both herself and her family financially stable.
 While bartending, Ashley was scouted by the Miss District of Columbia Pageant and went on to take the crown in 2011.

-Gizelle BryantSee Full BioGizelle is a vibrant socialite and resident of the Potomac area who effortlessly manages her jam-packed calendar as a single mother of three daughters, Grace and twins Angel and Adore.
-She was raised by very prominent and powerful parents who set the tone for her path in their work in government and philanthropy.
+Gizelle BryantSee Full BioGizelle Bryant is a vibrant socialite and resident of the Potomac area who effortlessly manages her jam-packed calendar as a single mother of three daughters, Grace and twins Angel and Adore.
+She was raised by very prominent and powerful parents who set the tone for her path with their work in government and philanthropy.
 After graduating from Hampton University, she moved to Baltimore, where she married megachurch pastor/activist Jamal Bryant.
 But when the marriage ended seven years later, this resilient woman decided it was time to move back to her old stomping grounds of Potomac for a fresh start with her three girls.

 Monique Samuels has proven that she isn’t afraid to speak her mind and that she is driven by her passion to stand up for what she believes in.
 As an entrepreneur, wife, mom, and philanthropist, Monique is out to prove women can have it all.
-Monique grew up in Pleasantville, NJ surrounded by her loving family.
+Monique grew up in Pleasantville, New Jersey, with her close-knit family.
 She grew up a tomboy, and her father instilled a sense of strength and independence into her.
-When Monique was a teen, he would not let her drive a car until she knew how to change a tire and check under the hood.
-Monique’s close-knit family has helped her remain the down-to-earth Jersey girl that she is today.
+When Monique was a teen, her father would not let her drive a car until she knew how to change a tire and check under the hood.
+Growing up, she was taught very early on to be strong, persistent, and independent.

 Baltimore native Robyn Dixon is the epitome of "You can’t keep a good girl down!"
 She graduated from the University of Maryland, where she earned a degree in business marketing.
 While Robyn was in high school, she met Juan Dixon, a star athlete at a rival school.
 In what turned into a whirlwind romance, Robyn and Juan became high school sweethearts, attended college together, and eventually married.
 Juan went on to become a professional basketball player; the couple settled in Maryland and had two talented, athletic sons.
 However, being married to an athlete was not easy, and when Juan broke her heart, the couple decided to part ways.
-Juan now works as a coach at a university, and the couple remains extremely close, so much so they all live together under one roof, Juan and Robyn have found a romantic spark and renewed commitment to their family.
+Juan now works as a coach at a local university, and after remaining extremely close and living together under one roof, Juan and Robyn have found a romantic spark and renewed commitment to their family.